coredns/coredns/SECURITY-RELEASE-PROCESS.md

 instead send your report privately to security@coredns.io.
 Security reports are greatly appreciated and we will publicly thank you for it.

-if you know it, please provide as much information as possible, so we can react quickly.
+If you know it, please provide as much information as possible, so we can react quickly.
 For instance, that could include:
 - Description of the location and potential impact of the vulnerability;
-- A detailed description of the steps required to reproduce the vulnerability (POC scripts, screenshots, and compressed screen captures are all helpful to us)
+- A detailed description of the steps required to reproduce the vulnerability (POC scripts, screenshots, and compressed packet captures are all helpful to us)
 - Whatever else you think we might need to identify the source of this vulnerability
 - Do not forget : a Name/handle and a link for recognition in our Hall of Fame !